 Instead of vanilla, try whisking in some almond extract.
 The almond extract will transform the flavor of the French toast.
 It gives your breakfast a sweet nutty flavor that can't be beat!

 French Toast FAQs

 If your French toast gets soggy, there could be a few reasons why.
 If you oversoak the French toast, it may hold too much of the wet mixture to cook through.
 Another reason for soggy French toast is that your bread may not have been firm enough to begin with.
 Try using a staler piece of bread instead!

 How do you store leftovers?

-If you don't eat all your toast right away, store in the fridge for 3–4 days.
-When you're ready to eat your toast again, reheat it in the microwave, toaster, or a pan on the stove until warmed through.
+French toasts tastes best fresh out of the pan.
+But if you don't eat it all right away, you can store in the fridge for 1-2 days.
+When you're ready to eat your toast again, reheat it in the toaster oven or a pan on the stove until warmed through.
 Then enjoy!

 Can you freeze French toast?

 Yes, French toast freezes well.
 This is a wonderful meal prep recipe for a reheat-and-go breakfast.
 Frozen French toast is great for busy mornings, a quick snack, or even brunch!
 Just reheat in the toaster oven or skillet.
 Topping should be added after reheating.